MajorTomAW/NiagaraTextToolkit/README.md

    - Path example: `[YourProjectRoot]/Plugins/NiagaraTextToolkit/`
 3. Open your project.
 Unreal Engine may ask to rebuild the plugin modules; select **Yes**.
 4. Once the editor is open, verify the plugin is enabled by going to **Edit > Plugins** and searching for "Niagara Text Toolkit".

+## Supported Unreal Engine Versions

+This plugin is developed against **Unreal Engine 5.3**, and should work on **5.3 and later**.

+The C++ code intentionally avoids Niagara APIs that have been unstable across engine versions, and the included modules and example systems should convert cleanly when opening the project in newer engine versions.

+Using the plugin on **engine versions earlier than 5.3** is not supported.
+It will likely break the included assets (modules/systems), although the Data Interface itself *may* still work.
+(Not tested.)

 ## Understanding the Problem